matter-labs/zksync-lite-docs/docs/dev/utils.md

 ### Check if formatted fee is packable for token

 All fees paid in transfers and withdraws should be packable to 2-byte long floating-point representation.
-This function is used to check if this formatted amount can be used as a fee.
+`isTokenTransactionFeePackable` function is used to check if formatted amount can be used as a fee.

 > Signature